conradojordan/wordle-solver/README.md

 # wordle-solver
-A solver for Wordle.
+A solver for the game Wordle (https://www.powerlanguage.co.uk/wordle/).
 Just run the program with `python main.py` and follow the instructions.

 ## Requirements
 Python 3.6 or higher.